stwomack/pcf-hugo-workshop/content/post/lab-3.md

 Categories = ["lab"]
 Tags = ["spring","config-server","cloudfoundry"]
 date = "2016-04-11T23:37:14-04:00"
-title = "lab 3"
+title = "Lab 3"
-weight = 2
+weight = 4
 +++

-Cloud Native App development using Spring Cloud Config Server on Pivotal Cloud Foundry -
+## Spring Cloud Config Server

-### Goals
+### Goal

-Create a spring boot application using Spring Cloud Config Server and deploy it on the Cloud Foundry Platform.
+To create a Spring boot application using Spring Cloud Config Server and deploy it on the Cloud Foundry Platform.

 <!--more-->

-Spring Cloud Services and Spring Boot Application on Cloud Foundry -
+### Introduction

 Spring Cloud provides tools for developers to quickly build some of the common patterns in distributed systems (e.g. configuration management, service discovery, circuit breakers, intelligent routing, micro-proxy, control bus, one-time tokens, global locks, leadership election, distributed sessions, cluster state).
 Coordination of distributed systems leads to boiler plate patterns, and using Spring Cloud developers can quickly stand up services and applications that implement those patterns.
 They will work well in any distributed environment, including the developer’s own laptop, bare metal data centers, and managed platforms such as Cloud Foundry.

 The big picture : Use Spring Cloud Services design patterns to build cloud Native applications